meet awful records’ newest signing: danger incorporated | read | i-D

 Boothlord by Brandon EatHumans

-There's something quite The Weeknd about the synths and falsetto on EP tracks like Online, while Graveyard samples what sounds like Goosebumps, and Diamonds sees the duo take time to declare their love for a certain Swedish rapper.
+There's something quite The Weeknd about the synths and falsetto on EP tracks like "Online," while "Graveyard" samples what sounds like Goosebumps.
+"Diamonds" sees the duo take time to declare their love for a certain Swedish rapper.
 "I can't fuck with you unless you fuck with Yung Lean," they slide on in there, almost missable but very, very real.
-In fact, turns out they've both got multiple Yung Lean tattoos - but we'll get to that later.
+In fact, turns out they've both got multiple Yung Lean tattoos — but we'll get to that later.
 Intrigued, we reached out to the Awful newcomers to learn more about how they went from playing local parties in abandoned houses to joining the coolest family in ATL, and where they plan to go from here.

 Read: When a bunch of outsiders joined forces and began making music, they didn't just find each other, they made each other.
 Welcome to Atlanta's Awful Records.